cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Key Concepts**:

-1. Metacognitive awareness: The patient shows an increased understanding of their thoughts, feelings, and behaviors during therapy sessions.
+1. **Metacognitive awareness**: The patient shows an increased understanding of their thoughts, feelings, and behaviors during therapy sessions.
-2. Attachment: The patient's discomfort with emotional closeness stems from past experiences that made them fearful of attachment figures.
+2. **Attachment**: The patient's discomfort with emotional closeness stems from past experiences that made them fearful of attachment figures.
-3. Proximity-seeking: The therapist encourages the patient to imagine a positive relationship with ideal parents, focusing on qualities that would make them prefer closeness and feel comfortable.
+3. **Proximity-seeking**: The therapist encourages the patient to imagine a positive relationship with ideal parents, focusing on qualities that would make them prefer closeness and feel comfortable.
-4. Imaginal exposure: The therapist uses imagery exercises to help the patient explore their feelings around emotional closeness and attachment.
+4. **Imaginal exposure**: The therapist uses imagery exercises to help the patient explore their feelings around emotional closeness and attachment.
-5. Collaborative therapy: The therapist and patient work together to understand the patient's thoughts, feelings, and behaviors in a supportive and non-judgmental environment.
+5. **Collaborative therapy**: The therapist and patient work together to understand the patient's thoughts, feelings, and behaviors in a supportive and non-judgmental environment.

 ### Therapist: The scene will change, and in the next scene you will learn something more about preferring the closeness without being threatened by it .